National Advisory Committee on Inclusive Practices

-Waterford.org is pleased to announce the appointment of an esteemed group of national education equity thought leaders to its National Advisory Committee on Inclusive Practices (NACIP).
-Formerly known as Taking All Students to Success in Early Learning (TASSEL), the committee serves as an advisory body to Waterford.org leadership to support the development of strategies and programs aimed at advancing access, excellence, and equity for all learners.
+The National Advisory Committee on Inclusive Practices (NACIP), formerly known as Taking All Students to Success in Early Learning (TASSEL), is an advisory body to Waterford.org leadership that supports the development of strategies and programs that provide all learners with meaningful opportunities to succeed.

-Members of the NACIP bring their national perspective and lens for inclusive excellence to:
+Members of the NACIP bring their national perspective and expertise to:

 Augustus serves as Ed Trust’s Vice President for Partnerships and Engagement.
-In this role, Augustus leads the organization’s efforts to engage policymakers and diverse coalitions of advocates to enact equity-advancing policy change at the national and state levels.
-He does this by working collaboratively with Ed Trust’s president & CEO and the senior leadership team to coordinate the organization’s overall advocacy agenda.
+In this role, he leads the organization’s efforts to engage policymakers and build coalitions of advocates to promote policy change at the national and state levels.
+He works closely with Ed Trust’s president & CEO and the senior leadership team to coordinate the organization’s advocacy agenda.

-Prior to joining Ed Trust, Augustus served as the director of policy and outreach at WestEd, where he led the organization’s strategic efforts to increase its visibility and impact with federal and state policymakers in the education, health, and justice prevention space.
-Before that, Augustus was the manager of policy & advocacy at Knowledge Alliance, the national trade association representing the education research, development, and service industry.
+Before joining Ed Trust, Augustus was the director of policy and outreach at WestEd, where he led strategic efforts to increase the organization’s visibility and impact with federal and state policymakers in the education, health, and justice prevention sectors.
+Prior to that, he served as the manager of policy & advocacy at Knowledge Alliance, a national trade association representing the education research, development, and service industry.

 Augustus holds an MPA from the University of Oklahoma and a BA in political science from Virginia Commonwealth University.